Welcome to my review of the Speedplay Zero Stainless pedals.

 It’s worth noting that Speedplays may require a bit more maintenance than other pedal systems.

-Supposedly, I should be regreasing the ‘precision bearings’ within the pedal every 2000 miles or 3 months*.
+Supposedly, you should re-grease the ‘precision bearings’ within the pedal every 2000 miles or 3 months.

-This is done (I’m told) by removing the screw on the outside edge of the pedal (you can see the screw on the photo above), inserting a syringe and squeezing through fresh grease such that the old grease within the pedal is pushed out the other side.
+This is done by removing the screw on the outside edge of the pedal (you can see the screw on the photo above), inserting a syringe and squeezing through fresh grease such that the old grease within the pedal is pushed out the other side.
+In fact, if you want a little more detail on that process (and some fotos), I wrote a post about it.

 (*And, oh yes, for me, 3 months of riding and 2000 miles bear no resemblance to one another.
 3 years and 2000 miles perhaps – but even then…).